jscraftcamp/jscc2025/sessions/side-projects-about-side-projects/README.md

 # Side Projects about Side Projects

-How do we manage our side projects and make sure we
+How do we manage our side projects?

 ## Possible Steps